 Please call our office to schedule an appointment, (210) 784-1331.

 You will be asked to complete some paperwork describing yourself and your reasons for coming to Counseling.
-Please allow for 30 minutes to complete our intake paperwork in suite 212 of the Patriots' Casa.
-The staff member-on-duty will review your paperwork and meet with you briefly.
+Please allow for 30 minutes to complete our intake paperwork in office 166 of Modular C. The staff member-on-duty will review your paperwork and meet with you briefly.
 Appointments with a counselor or coordinator are generally scheduled within 1 to 2 weeks of this initial appointment depending upon availability, your needs and your schedule.

 After meeting with you, your counselor or coordinator will discuss with you the service(s) that are best suited to your needs.
 If you require assistance other than that which is available through Student Counseling Services, the counselor or coordinator will help you locate the most appropriate campus or community resources to assist you.